ryunuri/BMC/README.md

 #### [Documentation / Demo](https://tecosaur.com/lfs/bmc/bmc.pdf)

+---

+This version of BMC includes fixes from [Pull Request #12](https://github.com/tecosaur/BMC/pull/12) that upgrades the yPackages, and additionally removes the `interfaces-base` package from `bmc-boxes.sty`.
+I have also made a few minor changes for compatibility in my local environment.

+---

 ### A LaTeX Class designed to make my documents magnificent in style as well as content

 This project was heavily inspired, and initially built off the fantastic work of @HarveySheppard (see [yLaTeX](https://github.com/HarveySheppard/yLaTeX)).